Here we shall examine medical ethics both in clinical practice and ethics in medical research.

 An advance directive is a good time to make clear feelings about organ donation rather than leaving it to relatives at a time of great distress.
 If this has been done, relatives may not overrule it.
 When renewing a driving licence online, there is a possible direction to an NHS site to register as an organ donor but it can be done at any time. https://www.organdonation.nhs.uk

-Ideally, every adult should have a will and possibly an advance directive made at the same time as well as making decisions about organ donation and putting this on record.
+Every adult should have a will and possibly an advance directive as well as making decisions about organ donation and putting this on record.

 Just as a will has an executor, so a directive may have a healthcare proxy.
 This person may also have lasting power of attorney.
 This provision is common when a person is no longer competent to manage his own financial affairs.
 The role of the proxy is to see that the wishes of the individual are carried out.
 He does not have the power to make decisions.
 The wishes of the patient may not be over-ruled by relatives.